RonLinu/ydownloader/README.md

 - Node.js must be installed on your system (if not already installed)
 - yt-dlp and ffmepg utilities must be installed and in your PATH
 - download the "websocket" directory and put it on your drive
-- Linux/MacOS only: be sure xterm terminal is installed
+- Linux only: ensure xterm terminal is installed

 To run:
 - Linux/MacOS: start with ydownloader.sh